Review of DivorceCare® Divorce Recovery Groups:

 .

-Con #11: DivorceCare tends not to interview very many individuals who filed for divorce, so you don’t hear many positive stories of godly spouses who left destructive situations whose children are safer and have greater wellbeing today.
-On their videos, most interviews are with those who got “dumped.”
+Con #11: DivorceCare tends not to interview very many individuals who filed for divorce, so you don’t hear many positive stories of godly spouses who left destructive situations, and whose children are safer and have greater well-being today.
+In their videos, most interviews are with those who got “dumped.”
 Some of these interviewees are troubled people with a history of anti-social behavior themselves: fighting, substance abuse, deceit, impulsivity, recklessness, etc. To DivorceCare®’s credit perhaps, they appear to have improved since their divorce.
 Only a few of the interviews are with normal healthy divorced Christians who are grateful to God they left horrific situations and saved their lives and their children.

 .

 Con #12: Session 3 (4th edition) on anger is very controversial.
 Let me explain: Many of the speakers in this session were good.
 Several people talk about anger getting out of control, such as the woman who is considering violence and revenge.
-I do agree that if your anger is making you mean and resentful at everyone around you, there’s something going on.
-On the other hand, I do believe that it’s OK to withhold your time, your attention, and money from a person who is motivated to hurt you.
+I agree that if your anger is making you mean and resentful at everyone around you, something is going on.
+On the other hand, it is OK to withhold your time, your attention, and money from a person who is motivated to hurt you.
 You can treat them fairly and NOT give them all the time, money, energy, and emotional loyalty they want.
 I also think it’s OK to view someone in a negative light.
-If your spouse has lied about you, falsely accused you, molested children, cheated on you, gambled away your rent money, treated you with complete indifference, it’s only appropriate to view them in a negative light.
+If your spouse has lied about you, falsely accused you, molested children, cheated on you, gambled away your rent money, or treated you with complete indifference, it’s only appropriate to view them in a negative light.
 (This is one example where the “nouthetic counseling” influence comes into this curriculum.
 You’re not allowed to call a spade a spade.
 This mind-game, called “sin-leveling,” is dangerous.)
 Forgiveness is also a touchy topic.
 Forgiveness takes time.
-When the betrayal and abuse take place over a period of time, it takes time to identify the sins, explore the damage they caused, and hand them over to God.
+When betrayal and abuse take place over years, it takes time to identify the sins, explore the damage they caused, and hand them over to God.
 It’s not an instant “forgive and forget” moment.
 Another positive: several people in the video talked about being angry at God and I’m glad that they said it is OK to be angry, that King David was angry at God in the Psalms.
 We have evidence of that in the psalms of lament in the Bible.

 .